 Using Reference Materials

-The test administrator will provide scratch paper and basic electronic calculators to the candidates, which must be returned to the test center administrator at the end of the testing session.
+The test administrator will provide whiteboard/dry erase pens and basic electronic calculators to the candidates, which must be returned to the test center administrator at the end of the testing session.
 Some test questions involve calculations.
 Only the provided calculators may be used during the examination.

 The examination may contain questions that require the use of exhibits (e.g., charts, graphs, tables).
 If so, the questions will indicate when to refer to an exhibit.

 Candidates are not permitted to bring any reference materials to testing sessions.
 Severe penalties are imposed on candidates who cheat or attempt to cheat on FINRA administered examinations.